 In the classroom the language of instruction is English, though it is recognised that as an international school, other languages may be used for varying purposes during instructional activities.
 We aim to develop a level of language proficiency in English that enables students to perform to their best ability on all tasks related to the curriculum.
 In line with the general belief that diversity in language is a positive element in the school, no language will ever be banned from use.
 We allow students to think or talk through unfamiliar or complex concepts in their first language to assist their understanding.
 Though the use of a student's first language is accepted, there will be times when the teacher needs to stipulate that a particular activity be undertaken solely in English in order to achieve the outcomes of the lesson.
-Students are encouraged to communicate with their peers in a way that will not result in some students for whom English is not their mother lounge understand all concepts during lessons.
+Students are encouraged to communicate with their peers in a way that will not result in some students being excluded as a result of language.
+We use different teaching techniques to ensure that students for whom English is not their mother lounge understand all concepts during lessons.
 We expect our teachers to use questions to ensure understanding, enroll students in different workgroups to enable sharing information, give students positive feedback and accept their difficulties in understanding.